donutrj/heartbreaker/content/Supporting Docs/Spells.md

 The effect is broken if the line of sight is broken, if something startles them (a loud adjacent shout), or if they see signs of obvious danger (such as someone killing their friends).

 Groups of statistically identical NPCs should make their saves as a group.
+# Ice Armor
++ Range: N/A
++ Target: Self
++ Duration: (count) rounds

+For the duration of the spell, ice collects on the surface of the caster, forming a thick crust.
+Reduce all incoming damage for the duration of the spell by an additional 1d6.
 # Illusion
 + Range: 50'
 + Target: (count) * 5' diameter